 The Ebola epidemic still sweeping through West Africa has proven to be the most devastating single outbreak of the disease in history.
-Médecins Sans Frontières/Doctors Without Borders (MSF) has been working to contain the outbreak since reports of its spread first appeared.
-The organization operates eight Ebola case management centres (CMCs) across the region, providing approximately 650 beds in isolation, and one transit centre.
-Since the beginning of the outbreak, MSF has admitted more than 8,100 patients, among whom around 4,960 were confirmed as having Ebola.
-More than 2,300 patients have survived.
+Médecins Sans Frontières/Doctors Without Borders (MSF)’s West Africa Ebola response started in March 2014, and includes activities in Guinea, Liberia, Mali and Sierra Leone.
+MSF currently employs 225 international and around 2,560 locally hired national staff in the region.
+The organization operates seven Ebola case management centres (CMCs), providing approximately 230 beds in isolation, and one transit centre.

 - 'Ebola is not over until there are zero cases:' MSF's Dr. Joanne Liu on the challenge that remains in West Africa